 If you feel that your patient may need help from a Case Manager or Social Worker, you can complete a Case Management/Social Service Referral form which is provided to you in the Provider Manual and fax it to Case Management at 1-888-314-0794.
 Your patient will then be called to see if they would like to participate in this service.

 Case Management is strictly voluntary.
 They will be asked at the beginning of the conversation if they wish to participate in Case Management and at that time they may say “yes” or “no”.
 If they first say, “yes” and later decide they do not want to remain in Case Management, they can elect to stop receiving services at any time.

 All members enrolled in the SNP have a Care Plan developed that is provided to you as a reference tool in managing their health care.
-You can see an example of a Care Plan for Tier 1 and Tier 2 members on the Care Plans section found on the Special Needs Plan Info page.
+You can see an example of a Care Plan for Tier 1, Supplemental Tier 1 (Health Appraisal Profile) and Tier 2 members in the Care Plans section.

 Care Plans take the information your patient has provided about their health and then determines what steps should be taken to help them reach their highest level of health.
 These Care Plans are based on Evidence-Based Medicine and Clinical Practice Guidelines.

 If your patient is enrolled in Case Management, the Care Plan will be more detailed and will be developed by you, the patient and the Case Manager.
 This Care Plan will be provided to you.